< Updates

 1980s Pixies

 As crazily wild as these early Pixies‘ albums are, I was incredibly attached to them, and even though I grew up in a fairly conservative environment, these albums were a perfect antithesis to my world, …sonically, lyrically, design-wise, so, basically in every way.
-But the graphic design and photography were a key ingredient for me, and likely many others.
-Some parts revolting, jarring, gritty, sci-fi, graphically driven, etc. All of them groundbreaking to me.
+But the graphic design and photography were a key ingredient for me.
+Some of the parts revolting, jarring, gritty, sci-fi, graphically driven, etc. All of them groundbreaking to me.
 In an era of big hair and spaceship logo rock, this was altogether a different set of ingredients.

 Let’s add in some specific memories and then talk about the cover art.
-I’ve created a few adjectives to help you get to grips with the album, …maybe.
+I’ve created a few adjectives to hopefully help you get an idea about each album.

 cover art for the pixies' album come on pilgrim